OpenDataRepos/RidersDeathsItaly/README.md

 [2] https://docs.google.com/spreadsheets/d/1myOLNvHyI19hU67ugeq1E6QNtujT5G0L9ps80LU8aCE/edit?usp=sharing

 This table is being built over time, and does not come with any guarantee of completeness or accuracy.
 Any feedback remains welcome.

+TODO:
+- Search more data from 2020 and pre-2017
+- QA
+- Check spelling and grammar